hross/hross.github.com/_drafts/2011-09-09-charitycampaign.markdown

 Twitter recently released [boostrap](http://twitter.github.com/bootstrap/) and it seemed cool so I converted the user interface to use it (previously I was using some free html template or other).

+### false starts

-[Geddy](http://geddyjs.org/) looked like a good MVC starting place, but development appears to be halted.
+[Geddy](http://geddyjs.org/) looked like a good MVC starting place, but development appears to be halted so I didn't get far.

 [Mongoose](http://blog.learnboost.com/blog/mongoose/) looked cool, but seemed a bit heavy and constrictive.
 It probably would have helped with data validation and error handling, though.

+I initially started with [couch-db](http://couchdb.apache.org/) and [cradle](https://github.com/cloudhead/cradle), but I didn't care about the replication or json consumption features and [generating unique integers for slugs started to become a PIA](http://stackoverflow.com/questions/5073343/approaches-to-generate-auto-incrementing-numeric-ids-in-couchdb).

+The [mongodb tutorials](http://www.mongodb.org/display/DOCS/Tutorial) were much more accessible and [accommodating](http://www.mongodb.org/display/DOCS/Object+IDs).

+### summary

+Hopefully this application actually gets used at some point.
+Even if it doesn't, building and committing it to github has been a satisfying experience in and of itself.